mathurk1/az-devops-repo/README.md

 - Implement continous testing using Azure DevOps
 - Check for coverage
-- Build and deploy Sphinx documentation
-- Version bumping
 - PR checks for black
-- Setup docker container to run application
+- TODO: Build and deploy Sphinx documentation